 Current SOPs: Common chemical mixtures

-The chemicals used in the Northern California Nanotechnology Center are extremely hazardous.
+The chemicals used in the Center for Nano and Micro Manufacturing are extremely hazardous.
 Table 1 below lists some of the more common chemicals used in the lab and their concentrations.

 |Acids and Oxidizers||Hydrofluoric Acid (HF)||49%|